ajjeon/bivex/README.md

 ## Requirement

 Bivex is built on Clojure 1.8.0., Leiningen 2.7.1, and Java 1.8.
-Tested Mac OS X and Ubuntu.
+Tested on Mac OS X and Ubuntu.

 ## Usage